takijemai/VCF/README.md

 # image_coding
-A configurable image codec for compression and transmission.
+A framework to develop and test image and video compression algorithms.